RLHF May Not Reflect Genuine Preferences: A Taxonomy of Annotation Responses

 \section{A Taxonomy of Annotation Responses}

-Table~\ref{tab:taxonomy} synthesizes the behavioral science literature into a taxonomy that maps each response type to suggested handling strategies.
-The first three categories represent cases where the response does not reflect a genuine, stable preference.
-The fourth category represents genuine preferences containing valid signal about annotator values.
+Table~\ref{tab:taxonomy} proposes a taxonomy that maps each response type to suggested handling strategies.
+The four categories differ both in the strength of signal they carry (from none, to partial, to strong).
+They also differ in where the limitation originates: in the absence of a preference (non-attitude), in the construction of one on the spot (constructed preference), in the failure of the measurement instrument (artifact), or in genuine preferences that vary in how well crystallized they are.

-The taxonomy embeds a key insight.
-The question of preference \textit{validity} is logically prior to questions of preference \textit{aggregation} or \textit{representation}.
-Standard RLHF practice treats every annotation as a noisy but valid preference measurement.
-The pluralistic alignment literature has developed sophisticated tools for handling diverse preferences, and our framework complements this work by foregrounding a prior question: are the responses being aggregated preferences at all?
-The practical importance lies in the costs of misclassification.
-When a non-attitude is treated as a genuine preference, noise enters the reward model as signal.
-When a measurement artifact is treated as value disagreement, interpretive confusion is modeled as moral pluralism.
-This taxonomy brings clarity to these distinctions, helping identify cases where pluralistic tools apply versus cases where the problem is preference absence rather than preference heterogeneity\footnote{This taxonomy is not claimed to be exhaustive.
+This taxonomy brings clarity to the distinctions between diversity of preferences and actual non-attitudes, helping identify cases where pluralistic tools apply versus cases where the problem is preference absence rather than preference heterogeneity\footnote{This taxonomy is not claimed to be exhaustive.
 We focus on these four categories because they have the strongest theoretical grounding in behavioral science and produce distinct diagnostic characteristics.
 Nonetheless, responses may exhibit features of multiple categories.
-The taxonomy identifies the primary source of validity failure, but, in practice, classification involves judgment about which source predominates.}.
+The taxonomy identifies the primary source of validity failure, but, in practice, classification involves judgment about which source predominates.
+For instance, non-attitudes and constructed preferences have strong overlap.
+The distinguishing factor here is the content.
+Non-attitudes arise when the content provides no plausible basis for a preference at all, as when an annotator gives wildly different ratings to a routine greeting.
+Constructed preferences arise when the content does engage real considerations but multiple legitimate evaluation frames exist, as when an annotator rates an AI's neutral response to a controversial question differently across occasions.}.
 Figure~\ref{fig:decision_tree} visualizes this as a decision procedure.
 Responses pass through validity diagnostics before being treated as preference signals.